cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 ```

-### Get Seal with retrieval-ID (uses data from file written in previous register call)
+### Get a Seal with the retrieval-ID (uses data from file written in previous register call)

 ```